pawaka2025/venuvia/docs/source/introduction.rst

 Motivation
 -----------------------

-This backend has been conceived in order to address a number of use cases:
+This backend has been conceived in order to address a number of pain points:

 - **The limits of expressibility of graph systems**: